ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 The Makeup of the Private Peer File
 ===================================

 The Private Peer File is never given out to any other peer.
-However, the peer file can be stored with a trusted service as the contents are encrypted.
+However, the peer file can be stored with a trusted service as the contents are encrypted (although a second level of encryption is recommended).
 The contents of the file must be encrypted to prevent unauthorized access to the private key that is the matching pair for the public key in the Public Peer File.
 This file can be used to prove ownership of the Public Peer File.

 The file does not carry any recommended extension and is managed by the client application that must maintain the security and integrity of the file.
+A "private peer file secret passphrase" is used to protect the contents of this public peer file.

 The contents of the file are as follows:

 Section "A"
 -----------

+This section is used to prove association to the public peer file and provide a method to validate the "private peer file secret passphase" before it is used in decryption algorithms.

-  * Cipher suite to use for all hash computations and encryptions related to contents of the private peer file and this cipher suite must match the public peer file's cipher suite (note: this does not apply to signed JSON segments which have their own method to describe algorithms and key selection)
+  * Algorithm to use for all hash computations and encryptions related to contents of the private peer file and this algorithm must match the related public peer file (note: this does not apply to signed JSON signatures which have their own method to describe algorithms and key selection), the default algorithm is http://meta.openpeer.org/2013/07/21/jsonmsg#rsa-sha1-aes-cfb-32-16-16-sha256-md5 (see the General Validation / Encryption Rules section).
-  * Peer Contact's full URI (to know how to locate the peer universally).
+  * Peer contact's full URI (see public peer file Section "B" for calculation)
-  * Salt (base-64 encoded binary salt)
+  * Binary salt, encoded as: base64(`<binary-salt>`)
-  * 'Private Peer File secret' proof, hash = hmac(`<private-peer-file-secret>`, "proof:" + `<peer-contact-id>`)
+  * 'Private Peer File secret passphrase' proof, result = hex(hmac(`<private-peer-file-secret-passphrase>`, "proof:" + `<peer-contact-id>`))
+    * note: `<peer-contact-id>` is only the contact ID part of the full peer URI whose calculation is described in Section "B" of the public peer file
+    * note: the hmac algorithm uses SHA256 rather than SHA1 for the default http://meta.openpeer.org/2013/07/21/jsonmsg#rsa-sha1-aes-cfb-32-16-16-sha256-md5
+  * Signed by the private key

 Section "B" (encrypted using the method described in Section A)
 ---------------------------------------------------------------

+This section contains the keying information needed as part of the private peer file.

-  * Encrypted Peer Contact's full URI (to know how to locate the peer universally), key=hmac(`<private-peer-file-secret>`, "contact:" + base64(`<salt>`)), iv=hash("contact:" + base64(`<salt>`))
+  * Encrypted version of peer contact's full URI (to prove association), encrypted version = base64(encrypt(`<key>`, `<peer-uri>`)), where key = hmac(`<private-peer-file-secret-passphrase>`, "contact:" + base64(`<salt>`)), iv=hash("contact:" + base64(`<binary-salt>`))
-  * Encrypted private key - the key is stored in "PrivateKeyInfo" unencrypted RSA encoding using PKCS #8 but then encrypted and base 64 encoded using: key = hmac(`<private-peer-file-secret>`, "privatekey:" + base64(`<salt>`)), iv=hash("privatekey:" + base64(`<salt>`))
+  * Encrypted private key - the key is stored in "PrivateKeyInfo" unencrypted RSA encoding using PKCS #8 but then encrypted, encrypted private key = base64(encrypt(`<key>`, `<private-key>`)), where key = hmac(`<private-peer-file-secret-passphrase>`, "privatekey:" + base64(`<binary-salt>`)), iv=hash("privatekey:" + base64(`<binary-salt>`))
-  * Encrypted Public Peer File, key = hmac(`<private-peer-file-secret>`, "peer:" + base64(`<salt>`)), iv=hash("peer:" + base64(`<salt>`))
+  * Encrypted Public Peer File - the full generated public peer file is encrypted within the private peer file; encrypted public peer file = base64(encrypt(`<key>`, `<public-peer-file>`)), where key = hmac(`<private-peer-file-secret-passphrase>`, "peer:" + base64(`<binary-salt>`)), iv=hash("peer:" + base64(`<binary-salt>`))
-  * Encrypted private data, key = hmac(`<private-peer-file-secret>`, "data:" + `<salt>`), iv= hash("data:" + base64(`<salt>`))
+  * Encrypted custom private data - a JSON message of custom data can be encrypted within this section; encrypted custom JSON data =  base64(encrypt(`<key>`, `<custom-JSON-data>`)), where key = hmac(`<private-peer-file-secret-passphrase>`, "data:" + base64(`<binary-salt>`)), iv= hash("data:" + base64(`<binary-salt>`))
+  * Signed by the private key

-The format of the Private Peer File is defined so it can be stored on server (should a client desire to do so) with only clients that have the correct "private peer file secret" being able to request download of the file without the server knowing the value of the data contained within the file.
+The format of the Private Peer File is defined so it can be stored on server (should a client desire to do so) with only clients that have the correct "private peer file secret passphrase" being able to request download of the file without the server knowing the value of the data contained within the file, or the actual "private peer file secret passphrase".

 The Peer Contact's URI is used to indicate which Public Peer File the Private Peer File is correlated.

-The key salts combined with hash input phrases are used to ensure that the "private peer file secret" is not directly used to encrypt more than one piece of data.
+The key salt from Section "A" is combined with the hmac of "private peer file secret passphrase" to ensure that the "private peer file secret passphrase" is not directly used to encrypt more than one piece of data within the same file.

-The "private peer file secret" proof is used so a server can verify a client does have the correct information to request download of the Private Peer File.
-Only a client that knows the "private peer file secret" would be able to generate the correct key proof in a challenge.
-The contact ID is combined with the secret to add extra complexity into the secret to ensure no two users have the same stored secret resulting hash should the private peer file is published into a database and two users use the same secret value.
+The "private peer file secret passphrase" proof is used so a server can verify a client does have the correct information to request download of the Private Peer File.
+Only a client that knows the "private peer file secret passphrase" would be able to generate the correct key proof in a derived hash challenge.
+The contact ID is combined with the secret to add extra complexity into the secret to ensure no two users accidentally using the same "private peer file secret passphrase" would result in the same hash in their private peer file.

 The encrypted private key is the private key pair matching the public key in the Public Peer File.

 The encrypted Public Peer File is a complete encryption of the Public Peer File (i.e. all sections), thus requiring only one file to store both the public and private key.

-The encrypted private data is extension data for use for whatever purposes required by a client.
+The encrypted private data is extension data for use for whatever purposes required by a client and is an encoded form of a JSON package.

 Security Considerations
 -----------------------

+The following steps should be used to validate the private peer file:

+  * The contact ID is taken from the peer URI contained in Section "A" of the private peer file, with the salt to perform the proof required to validate the "'Private Peer File secret passphrase' proof"
+  * The peer URI encrypted in Section "B" is then decrypted and compared against Section "A"'s full peer URI and must match
+  * The public peer file is then decrypted from Section "B" of the private and the peer URI is calculated as described in Section "B" of the public peer file and compared against the peer URI contained in Section "A" of the private peer file (and must match)
+  * The signatures of the public and private peer file must be validated

+Once these steps are performed, the private key in the private peer file is considered valid and may be used.

-The contact URI must be the computed hash based on Section "A" of the Public Peer File.
-The salt must be cryptographically random.
-Both sections of the private peer file must be signed to ensure the contents of the private peer file have not been modified by another entity and must be verified by the client before the private peer file is used.
+When generating a private peer file, the salt must be cryptographically random.
+Both sections of the private peer file must be signed to ensure the contents of the private peer file have not been modified by another entity.

-All data in this file is considered secure thus all data must be encrypted.
+All data in this file is considered strictly private; thus all data must be encrypted.

-The "private peer file secret" should be a cryptographically random string that is sufficiently long to protect the sensitive contents it encodes and should not derived from a user's password.
+The "private peer file secret passphrase" should be a cryptographically randomly generated string rather than a user input passphrase.
+The generated passphrase must be sufficiently long to protect the sensitive contents it encodes.

+If the private peer file secret passphrase is to be protected by a user's passphrase, the user's passphrase must undergo key stretching.

 Example Private Peer File
 -------------------------